-People caught in the act of stealing might throw up a wall of words in order to keep you from doing anything to stop the theft from occurring in the future.
+People caught in the act of stealing might throw up a wall of words to avoid repercussions and to potentially keep the door open for it to occur again in the future.
 Common phrases used include:

 - “I forgot to ask you.”

 - “You told me I could have it.
 Don’t you remember?”

 - “I just need the money for a few days.
 I didn’t think you’d mind.”